 As a youth, I liked playing GameBoy and SNES, known as the Super Nintendo Entertainment System.
 My favorite game series was anything with Donkey Kong, and I loved playing computer games like Monkey Island.
 I used to find all kinds of books laying around at home, the library, anywhere and read them.
 Some were about DOS commands, apparently!
 My mom proudly loves reminding people how I once corrected an insurance salesman and fixed his malfunctioning software by inputting the proper DOS command. #LOL

-I loved Hayao Miyazaki movies because my great aunt gifted them to me when she came back from her travels in the original Japanese.
+I loved Hayao Miyazaki movies because my great aunt gifted them to me on VHS when she came back from her travels in the original Japanese.
 Any moment I went over to my great aunt and uncle's home was a blast!
 He married a lovely lady from Okinawa, so as you can imagine, I was heavily involved in both Midwestern and Japanese cultures and cuisines at once.
 She also encouraged positivity, much as if I were in Japan, so I had to do things like play piano, practice my flute, paint when she gifted me a paint set, learn about trees, or blow bubbles in her backyard.
 You had to have a perfect balance of work and fun.
 Origami was a major pastime.
 Always with a Roald Dahl book afterwards.

 Back then, I was really into children's literature and learning about science from books made for kids.
 I loved books.
 But I also loved retro TV shows I took in with my cartoons and retro cinema.
 That Girl.
 Bewitched.
 Mary Tyler Moore.
 I'd poof my hair up and, starting when I was 7, dye my hair!
 I went blonde like Elizabeth Montgomery and deep brunette like Marlo Thomas.
 Hair dye at a young age isn't really the best hobby, I get it, yet when you think about it compared to smoking ciagrettes or the stuff other children start doing young, it's really harmless.